What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Step 3: Use a plunger.

-A plunger is the most effective tool for cleaning toilets that are blocked.
-The first step is to gently push down to the plunger, until air is released, then press firmly over the hole in your toilet bowl.
-Then, start to plunge continuously up and down for about 20 minutes.
-The suction created by the movement of the plunger will assist in removing any blockages.
+A plunger is without doubt the most effective tool to use for clearing toilets of blockages.
+Start by pushing down to the plunger, until all air is released, then press it hard over the hole in your toilet bowl.
+Then, start to plunge continuously up and down for approximately 20 minutes.
+The suction that is created by plunging back and forth can help clear any obstructions.

 Tips:

-- Make holes in the sinks or shower drains, if they are close enough to stop air pressure escaping as you plunge.
+- Cover holes around sinks or shower drains if they’re near to stop the pressure of air from escape as you plunge.

-If plunging doesn’t work, try this next tactic to pour half a mug of baking soda and a cup of vinegar into the toilet bowl.
-Let the mixture sit for approximately 15 minutes.
-It will begin to bubble, and when it stops, pour hot water down (not at a boil) to eliminate the blockage.
+If plunging doesn’t work you can try this other method - pour half a cup of baking soda and one tablespoon of vinegar in the bowl.
+Allow the mixture to settle for 15 to 20 minutes.
+The mixture will start to fizz but when it ceases to fizz, pour hot water down (not at a boil) to flush out the blockage.

-If both plunging and baking soda or vinegar methods have failed, then it is time to try a wire coat hanger, or plumbing snake.
-You can straighten out the coat hanger’s wire until you have a thin, long wire that has a hook that is bent at one end, or you can use to use the plumbing snake that was specifically designed for clearing drain clogs.
-Install the snake in the drain hole of your toilet and then twist and turn, push or pull until you feel resistance; there’s usually a blockage is.
-Gently try to break up any obstructions using a back-and-forth movement without causing damage to the pipeline.
+If plunging, baking soda/vinegar methods have failed and you are in need of a solution, it’s time to use a wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until have a long thin wire with a hook that is bent at one end, or you can use your plumbing snake, which was made specifically to clear drain obstructions.
+Place the snake into your toilet drain hole and twist to turn, push, at the same time until you sense resistance; it’s the place where the blockage is.
+Try to break up any blockages using back-and-forth motion without causing damages in the pipeline.

 Note:

-Step 6: Turn on the water supply and verify the results.
+Step 6: Restart the water supply, and then check the results.

-Once you’ve removed any blockages, it is vital to turn on the supply of water behind your toilet.
-Make sure to flush it several times to ensure that everything flows freely now!
+Once you’ve removed any blockages, it is important to switch on the water supply valve in your toilet bowl once more.
+Make sure to flush it several times to make sure the water is flowing freely!

 Tools | Description |